 A comprehensive and well illustrated high school and college level textbook for recreational recurve and compound bow target archery.
 This book covers everything from arrow selection to archery form.
 It is filled with details, photos and illustrations.

 Fundamentals of Recurve Target Archery, 2nd edition, by Ruth Rowe

-A great introduction specifically to Olympic Style FITA Recurve target archery by champion archer and high level coach.
-Gives you the information you need to pick out equipment, explaining what you need and why, and well-illustrated, detailed instruction on Olympic style shooting form.
+A good introduction specifically to Olympic Style FITA Recurve target archery by a champion archer and high level coach.
+The book is good as a guide to basic target recurve.
+It gives you the information you need to pick out equipment, explaining what you need and why, with appropriate photos.
+The detailed instruction on Olympic style shooting form is not as easy to follow as the equipment guide, though.
 Has to be ordered on-line.
 Not available from Amazon.

 The Simple Art of Winning, by Rick McKinney

 A classic book on Olympic Recurve archery by Olympic Champion and coach Rick McKinney.
 The book contains detail on technique and the mental game.
 This book doesn’t teach the latest techniques and fads and is still the number one recommendation of many top Olympic Recurve archers.
 Not available from Amazon.

 The links to Amazon are “affiliate links”.
 If you buy something from the link you pay I, theoretically, get a small fee at no cost to you.
 Lots of websites use them.
 You can bypass them by just Googling the book rather than clicking on the link.
 The price is the same either way. 🙂